-Comprehensive Examination

-The Comprehensive Examination is to be taken at the beginning of the third year of study, in September.
+Comprehensive Examination - The Comprehensive Examination is to be taken at the beginning of the third year of study, in September.
 It consists of two parts: written and oral.
 The orals are taken within two weeks of the written exam.
 Both the written and the oral examinations can be repeated, but no more than once.
 Students will be provided with a laptop for use in all sections of the written exam.

-The written examination is in two parts, the first of which is a general test on early music performance practices and the history of music from the Middle Ages to the present, given in four sections as follows:
+The written examination is in two parts, the first of which is a general test on historical performance practice and the history of music from the Middle Ages to the present.

+Exam contains four sections as follows: